invae/oscp_field_manual/docs/geopolitical_concepts.md

 #### Military

 The notion of military power can be abstracted to include any kinetic means.
 Kinetic means offer some of the best opportunities for creativity.
-Alongside these opportunities however are also opportunites to step out of professional scope.
+Alongside these opportunities however are also opportunities to step out of professional scope.
 Caution is advised.

 A blue team could implement kinetic means in the following ways: